 We focused on creating a native, integrated experience for you when you use our software.
 We didn’t take a shortcut to create a Java app for the desktop.
 On the Mac our app is built using Xcode and on the PC it was built using C. The app is designed for lightweight, unobtrusive performance.
 If you do need to adjust its performance, we give you that ability.
 You have control over throttling the backup rate.
 You can even adjust the number of CPU threads dedicated to Backblaze, if you choose.

-We’re not interested in creating elaborate, difficult-to-implement solutions or pricing schemes that confuse and confound you.
+We’re not interested in creating elaborate, difficult to implement solutions or pricing schemes that confuse and confound you.
 Our backup service is unlimited and unthrottled for one low price.
-We offer cloud storage for 1/4th the competition.
-And we make it easy to access with desktop, mobile and web interfaces, command line tools and APIs.
+We offer cloud storage for one-fourth the competition.
+And we make it easy to access with desktop, mobile and web interfaces, command line tools, and APIs.

 Hopefully we’ve shed some light on the software that lets our cloud services operate.
 Have questions?
 Join the discussion and let us know.